Yashrajvaghela/Incubyte_Assessment_test/README.md

 # Incubyte_Assessment_test
 # Sweet Shop Management System

-This project helps to manage sweets in a shop.
-Right now, it has the "Add Sweet" feature using TDD.
+This is a simple project made using Test-Driven Development (TDD).
+It helps to manage a sweet shop.
+You can add sweets, delete them, view all sweets, and search them by name, category, or price.
+You can also restock sweets and manage quantity.

 ## ✅ Features Implemented